In partnership with Wondercide

 Your pup may not like the blow dryer, but eventually they’ll learn to be OK with it the more often you bathe and dry them.
 Desensitizing them to loud noises such as the hair dryer will make professional grooming sessions a lot less scary for them.
 Using loud noises at home such as vacuum cleaners or even just blow drying your own hair, will help your pup get familiar with the sound.

-After you’re done blow drying, spray Wondercide Flea and Tick Pets + Home on your dog's coat and paws to give them safe & effective, plant-based protection against pesky critters like fleas, ticks, and mosquitoes It will make time outside worry-free.
+After you’re done blow drying, spray Wondercide Flea and Tick Pets + Home on your dog's coat and paws to give them plant-powered protection against pesky critters like fleas, ticks, and mosquitoes It will make time outside worry-free.

 Brushing is very important in keeping your dog well-groomed and their skin and coat healthy.
 Brush your pup as often as you can!
 If you can’t brush your dog every day, shoot for a few times a week.
 Separate the hair when brushing and really make sure to get all the way down to the skin, not just the top layer of the coat.
 Be sure to brush everywhere, especially the hard to get to places, like behind their ears and under the front legs.